Police searching for suspect in fatal stabbing of teenager in Queens

-JAMAICA, Queens (WABC) -- Police are searching for the attacker who stabbed a young woman to death in Queens on Friday night.
+JAMAICA, Queens (WABC) -- Police are searching for the attacker who stabbed a teenager to death in Queens on Friday night.

 Police have identified the woman as Talasia Cuffie, and say she is Aamir Griffin's godsister.
 Griffin, 14, was shot by a stray bullet while playing basketball three weeks ago in Jamaica.